nicoddemus/cit/README.md

 ### upd

 Uploads to Jenkins all jobs found in given directory.
 The given directory must contain a sub-directory for every job to be created or updated.
 If there is a job of same name in Jenkins it updates, otherwise it creates a new job.
+If Jenkins already have a job with the same name but with a different job index, the job will be renamed.
+To disable the search and rename just add the option --no-reindex to the command line.
 Every job is configured by the use a XML configuration file named `config.xml` that must be inside job's sub-directory.

+Note:

+The reindex feature compare all job names matching the given pattern: $(prefix)__00-$(name) The prefix will be used to list the existing jobs from Jenkins.

 Usage: